BetaHydri/RC4-ADAssessment/QUICK_START.md

 - [ ] Trusts enumerated correctly
 - [ ] Event log analysis works (if using -AnalyzeEventLogs)
 - [ ] Export creates JSON/CSV files (if using -ExportResults)

----

-**Current Status**: ✅ Script tested and ready - waiting for AD access to perform live assessment